MOBSkuchen/vault/README.md

 Use `|> (amount)` for malloc and `|< (expr)` for free

 ### Structs
-Struct definitions are a like the ones in rust, but simpler.
+Struct definitions are like the ones in rust, but simpler.

 ```
 struct Point {